-Every year new commercial motor vehicle operations apply for USDOT numbers when commencing in interstate commerce.
+Although New Hampshire is a small state, approximately 300 new commercial motor vehicle operations apply for USDOT numbers when commencing in interstate commerce each year.
 The New Entrant program provides the State's first opportunity to assess a carrier's basic knowledge and ensure it has effective safety management tools in place.
 Our goal is to improve the safety performance of interstate new entrant carriers in an effort to reduce commercial motor vehicle involved crashes, injuries and hazardous material incidents.